Tuomas Kosonen

 Abstract

 What are the effect of foreign ownership in the labor markets?
 This paper studies this question utilizing microdata from Finland and a reform in 1993 that made foreign ownership of firms unrestricted in Finland.
+We focus on the effect on top incomes, ans also address important spillovers to other firms.

 Missing Miles: Avoidance and Evasion Responses to Car Taxes